Saints Row: The Third: Gameplay

 Saints Row: The Third is an action-adventure game played from the third-person perspective in an open world, such that players explore an unrestricted environment.
-Similar to the premise of the previous Saints Row games, the player's goal is to lead the Third Street Saints gang to overtake its rival gangs in the city turf war.
+Similar to the premise of the previous Saints Row games, the player's goal is to lead the Third Street Saints gang to overtake its rival gangs in a city-wide turf war.
 While the protagonist is the same, the game introduces a new setting, the city of Steelport, (Note: Eurogamer called Steelport a cross between New York City and Detroit.
 An introductory mission explains the gang's exit from Stilwater, where the first two games were set.) with its own three gangs: the Morningstar, Luchadores, and Deckers, together known as the Syndicate.
 (Note: The three gang personalities are the European-esque Morningstar, the Mexican wrestler Luchadores, and the "cyberpunk hacker" Deckers.)
 To further complicate matters, the government's Special Tactical Anti-Gang unit (STAG) is summoned to quell both organizations.
-The Third is the first in the series to intertwine the narratives of its three-gang structures, and presents the player with story-altering decisions.
+Saints Row: The Third is the first in the series to intertwine the narratives of its three-gang structures, and presents the player with story-altering decisions.